Sekizyo/FluidSimulator/README.md

     BLOCKSIZE = 10 - Scale block size, it greatly influences prerformance.
 Optimal values: 8 - 25

     DEPTH = 1 - Optimal values: 1-2
+    VISCOSITY = 1 - its resistance to deformation at a given rate.
+Lower value more likely to spread.
+Optimal values: 1-100

     PARTICLESPERCLICK = 10000 - Optimal values: depends on BLOCKSIZE